 Quotes from employers who work with Brunel students

-We’re delighted to be association with Brunel and work closely with the Placement and Careers Centre team.
+We’re delighted to be association with Brunel and work closely with the Professional Development Centre team.
 The graduates on our programme have demonstrated excellence in their commitment to addressing the social division – caused by educational disadvantage – by being outstanding ambassadors and role models for children, young people and communities in need.
 We’ve also been impressed by their commitment to continual learning and challenging themselves as young leaders.Eric Mtungwaz, Recruitment Manager, City Year London

 We have been recruiting from Brunel for the last three years.
 We have over 10 Brunel students currently on placement at Interoute.
 Why?
 Two reasons.
-The students have made a significant contribution to the company and the service that the Placement & Careers Centre offers is excellent.Gareth Williams, CEO, Interoute
+The students have made a significant contribution to the company and the service that the Professional Development Centre offers is excellent.Gareth Williams, CEO, Interoute